robrousejr/Development-Fundamentals/readme.md

 ### Rotate Matrix
 Given an image represented by an NxN matrix, where each pixel in the image is 4 bytes, write a method to rotate the image by 90 degrees.
 Can you do this in place?

+### Zero Matrix
+Write an algorithm such that if an element in an MxN matrix is 0, its entire row and column are set to 0.